An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Results

 Fig.\ \ref{fig:PSV}, shows the volume-weighted probability distribution of $s$ for eight representative groups of simulations.
-The top row of this figure shows results from fully compressive simulations with Mach numbers of $M_{\rm V} \approx$ 2, 4, 6, and 8 and varying values of $\tau_{\rm a}.$ In all cases, increasing $\tau_{\rm a}$ leads to a systematic broadening of $P_{\rm V}(s)$, mostly towards the left tail, and this is associated with the formation of the expanding voids seen in Fig.\ \ref{fig:slices}.
+The top row of this figure shows results from fully compressive simulations with Mach numbers of $M_{\rm V} \approx$ 2, 4, 6, and 8 and varying values of $\tau_{\rm a}.$ In all cases, increasing $\tau_{\rm a}$ leads to a systematic broadening of $P_{\rm V}(s)$, and this is associated with the formation of the expanding voids seen in Fig.\ \ref{fig:slices}.
 This change occurs primarily at low densities, and we see that not only the width of $P_{\rm V}(s)$ increases, but the peak of the distribution is shifted to lower $s$ values.
 Note, however, that when $\tau_{\rm a}$ is long, there is also a notable change at high $s$ values, which is due to the presence of shells of swept-up material at the edges of the expanding regions \citep{Paper2}.

-The second row in this figure shows the impact of $\tau_{\rm a}$ on three mixed driving runs with $M_{\rm V} \approx$ 2, 5, and 10, as well as solenoidal runs with $M_{\rm V} \approx 5.$ The mixed cases show the same overall trends as the fully compressive runs, with increases in $\tau_{\rm a}$ leading to a broader distribution and shift of the peak of $P_{\rm V}(s)$ to lower $s$ values.
-However, consistent with the slices shown in Fig.\ \ref{fig:slices}, these changes are much more subtle,
+The second row in this figure shows the impact of $\tau_{\rm a}$ on three mixed driving runs with $M_{\rm V} \approx$ 2, 5, and 10, as well as solenoidal runs with $M_{\rm V} \approx 5.$ The mixed cases show hints of same overall trends as the fully compressive runs.
+However, consistent with the slices shown in Fig.\ \ref{fig:slices}, these changes are much more subtle and often limited to the left tail of the distribution.